Key Takeaways

 The investment objective of a Davis International Equity account is long-term growth of capital.
 There can be no assurance that Davis will achieve its objective.
 Davis Advisors uses the Davis Investment Discipline to invest a client’s portfolio principally in common stocks (including indirect holdings of common stock through depositary receipts) issued by foreign companies, including countries with developed or emerging markets.
 The international companies strategy may invest in large, medium, or small companies without regard to market capitalization.
 The principal risks are: China risk, common stock risk, depositary receipts risk, emerging markets risk, exposure to industry or sector risk, fees and expenses risk, foreign country risk, foreign currency risk, headline risk, large-capitalization companies risk, manager risk, mid- and small-capitalization companies risk, and stock market risk.
 See the ADV Part 2 for a description of these principal risks.

-We gather our index data from a combination of reputable sources, including, but not limited to, Wilshire, Lipper, and index websites.
+We gather our index data from a combination of reputable sources, including, but not limited to, Clearwater Wilshire Atlas, Lipper, and index websites.

 The MSCI ACWI (All Country World Index) ex US is a free float-adjusted market capitalization weighted index that is designed to measure the equity market performance of developed and emerging markets, excluding the United States.
 The index includes reinvestment of dividends, net of foreign withholding taxes.
-The S&P 500 Index is an unmanaged index of 500 selected common stocks, most of which are listed on the New York Stock Exchange.
-The index is adjusted for dividends, weighted towards stocks with large market capitalizations and represents approximately two-thirds of the total market value of all domestic common stocks.
 Investments cannot be made directly in an index.